Myron Lewis

-Myron A. Lewis (born November 24, 1987) is an American former professional football cornerback who is currently the defensive backs coach for the Ottawa Redblacks of the Canadian Football League (CFL).
+Myron A. Lewis (born November 24, 1987) is an American former professional football cornerback.
+He was most recently the defensive backs coach for the Ottawa Redblacks of the Canadian Football League (CFL).
 He was selected by the Tampa Bay Buccaneers in the third round of the 2010 NFL draft.
 Lewis played college football for the Vanderbilt Commodores, where he garnered SEC honors in his junior and senior years.

 Professional career

 Tampa Bay Buccaneers

 Lewis was selected in the third round with the 67th overall in the 2010 NFL draft by the Tampa Bay Buccaneers.
 On August 8, 2013, Lewis was waived by the Buccaneers.

 Detroit Lions

 On August 11, 2013, Lewis was signed by the Detroit Lions.
 On August 25, 2013, he was cut by the Detroit Lions.

 Las Vegas Outlaws

 On January 30, 2015, Lewis was assigned to the Las Vegas Outlaws of the Arena Football League (AFL).

 BC Lions

 Lewis signed with the BC Lions on May 27, 2015.